srikalyanreddyakiti/srikalyanreddyakiti/README.md

-## Hi there 👋
+# 👋 Hi there, I'm Srikalyan Reddy Akiti

 I'm a Data Scientist passionate about building intelligent systems that solve real-world problems.
 I specialize in machine learning, predictive analytics, and data visualization.

+---

-🔧 What I Do
+## 🔧 What I Do

-Build end-to-end ML models for business insights and automation
+- Build end-to-end ML models for business insights and automation

-Work with real-world datasets in energy, environment, and education
+- Work with real-world datasets in energy, environment, and education

-Deploy data dashboards and visualization tools (Power BI, Tableau)
+- Deploy data dashboards and visualization tools (Power BI, Tableau)

+---

-📌 Projects Highlights
+## 📌 Project Highlights

-🔋 Transformer Failure Prediction using ML
+- 🔋 **Transformer Failure Prediction** using ML

-🌊 Ocean pH Modeling with GOMEC Data
+- 🌊 **Ocean pH Modeling** with GOMEC Data

-🧪 Plastic Classification with Lab Dataset
+- 🧪 **Plastic Classification** with Lab Dataset

-🖼️ Image Super-Resolution using GANs
+- 🖼️ **Image Super-Resolution** using GANs

-📊 Business Intelligence Dashboards in Power BI
+- 📊 **Business Dashboards** in Power BI

+---

+## 💬 Let's Connect
-💬 Let's connect and collaborate on AI-driven solutions that matter!
+Feel free to reach out or collaborate on AI-driven solutions that make an impact!

 <!--
 **srikalyanreddyakiti/srikalyanreddyakiti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.